GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#System Partial Function'>System Partial Function</A><BR>System Partial Function: Specifies the fact that a System Partial Function is a decomposed part of a System Function and defines details of the System Function it belongs to.<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#System-Partial-Function'>System Partial Function</A><BR>System Partial Function: Specifies the fact that a System Partial Function is a decomposed part of a System Function and defines details of the System Function it belongs to.<BR></html>

 ## SAF_SystemProcess